NetworkFlux/push_swap/README.md

 	The stack b is empty.

--	The goal is to sort in ascending order numbers into stack a.
+-	The goal is to sort in ascending order of numbers into stack a.
 To do so you have the following operations at your disposal :

 	sa (swap a): Swap the first 2 elements at the top of stack a.
 Do nothing if there is only one or no elements.